mhogomchungu/tasks/README.md

             The suspension at step 1 is done without blocking the thread and hence the suspension can be done in the GUI thread and the GUI will remain responsive.

+4. .cancel() This is an additional API that can be used to cancel a future.
+It is important to know that this method does not terminate a running thread that is powering a future, it just releases memory used by a future and this method should be used if a future is to be discarded after it it is accured but never used.

+5. .thread() This is an additional API and it returns a pointer to a thread that is powering a future.
+This pointer coud be a nullptr and it is owned by the future object and should NOT be deleted by users of the API.

 Examples of using a future.
 ========